 Category: Food Safety

 By: Kendra Zamojski and Laurie Osgood If you lost power or your home was damaged by flooding, the food or water in your home could make you and your family sick.
-Fridge and Freezer Food Safety After only… Read More
+Fridge and Freezer Food… Read More

 Strictly speaking, corn is not a vegetable, but a grain native to the Americas.
 The sweet, or sugar, corn we enjoy today is a mutation of Indian field corn.
-Nothing is as American as corn-on-the-cob, and sweet corn… Read More
+Nothing is as American as corn-on-the-cob,… Read More

 Mint is an easy herb to grow in the North Florida Garden.
 Learn the basics of plant care and culinary uses with UF IFAS Extension Escambia County’s Garden to Table series.